-Comment on Prudency Sufficient information was provided to demonstrate project prudency.
+Sufficient information was provided to demonstrate project prudency.
 The operation of the Caravan Park and Dam facilities.
 Power is supplied by the entertainment area, and dam facilities.
 The transformers were observed condition, requiring replacement.
-The replacement is justified to ensure Prudent Documentation Quality
+The replacement is justified to ensure of the condition.

+Prudent YES

+Documentation Quality High